Eventual-Inc/Daft/README.md

 Learn more about Daft in our [documentation](https://docs.getdaft.io).

+## Community

+For questions about Daft, please post in our [community hosted on GitHub Discussions](https://github.com/Eventual-Inc/Daft/discussions)!
+We look forward to meeting you there.

 ## Why Daft?

 Processing Complex Data such as images/audio/pointclouds often requires accelerated compute for geometric or machine learning algorithms, much of which leverages existing tooling from the Python/C++ ecosystem.
 However, many workloads such as analytics, model training data curation and data processing often also require relational query operations for loading/filtering/joining/aggregations.